AlonaShylkina/SQL_analysis_E-commerce_sales/README.md

 ## SQL Queries

-The `Queries` file contains various SQL scripts for interacting with the database.
+The `Queries` file and `Account_denamic` file contain various SQL scripts for interacting with the database.